KrisChan33/K-Internship-Progress-Report-Sys/README.md

 Visit `http://localhost:8000` in your web browser to start using the application.

+## Developer

+The system is developed by a passionate developer with a background in Laravel.
+The developer strives to create solutions that simplify complex processes and deliver high-quality, user-friendly applications.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.